sofia819/flashcard-api/README.md

 ### POST `/add`

-- Adds flashcards to an existing deck
+- Adds flashcards to an existing deck, given a deck name
 - Sample request:

 ```json